What do I do for divorcing clients and their attorneys?

 What does this cost?

-My objective is to earn my fee through multi-year financial efficiencies’ generated though the financial options I provide.
-Depending on the decisions made in the final decree, I hope to be able to save the clients more than they pay me.
+My objective is to earn my fee through multi-year financial efficiencies generated though the financial options I provide.
+Depending on the decisions made in the final decree, I may be able to save the clients more than they pay me.

 How do clients hire me?

-Clients are referred by their attorney for consultation.
-However, other clients found me through existing clients, other professionals or my website.
+Clients are referred by their attorney for consultation, through existing clients, other professionals or my website.
 I can be hired by the client’s attorney and paid by the client or simply paid by the client directly.